Joshhortt/Joshhortt/README.md

 **`Digital Craftsman (Developer/Blogger/Researcher)`**

-I'm an JAMstack developer and content creator building my version of the digital world one step at a time.
+I'm a JAMstack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All Blog posts content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
 I publish that content once a week on my Hahnode Blog" [Creative Lightbox](https://creativelightbox.net/)".

    <p align="left">
        <a href="https://creativelightbox.net/">